 Change Echo the wake word

 If you happen to have someone in your house called "Alex" or similar, then you'll find the Echo responds when you say that name too.
-You can choose another word, either Amazon or Echo.
+You can choose another word too; Computer, Amazon and Echo are all available.

 Head into the Alexa app > settings > select your Echo > Wake Word and pick a new word from the list.